This post was updated on February 2nd, 2020.

 Gay Nightlife Tours

 Rainbow Tours Madrid – If you’re looking for a gay tours in Madrid, then we definitely recommend Rainbow Tours.
 We’ve done these tours in both Madrid and Barcelona and had a great time.
 They offer city tours as well as nightlife and pub crawl type tours with local gay guides that can answer any possible question about gay Madrid you could ever think of.

 If you’re visiting the city for the first time, there are plenty of gay friendly hotels and places to stay in Madrid.
-If you want a simple and inexpensive gay owned property check out either Hostal Puerta del Sol or Hostal La Zona Madrid which have room rates from just 35€ per night for a private room.
+If you want a simple and inexpensive gay owned property check out either Hostal Puerta del Sol which has room rates from just 35€ per night for a private room.
 For a nicer and more modern option located right in the center of Chueca, check out the Oscar Hotel which is extremely popular among the gay crowd.
+Then of course, there’s the gay hotel, Axel Hotel Madrid located in Atocha Street number 49, in the famous “Barrio de las Letras.”
 They even have a pool and popular rooftop bar.
 There is even an LGBT-oriented booking site MisterBnB with gay owners who list their apartments in Madrid.
 You also have a good chance of finding a gay host on the more well-known site AirBnB if you choose an apartment located in Chueca.

 Visitors to Spain may love Barcelona, but the best nightlife is in Madrid.
 You’ll find amazing gay bars and gay clubs in and around Chueca offering a range of crowds and music.
 So if you’re looking for a gay-friendly travel destination, look no further.
 Madrid has the best nightlife in Spain (and arguably Europe!) and you won’t be disappointed – though you may lose a few hours of sleep!